Scoring genre clarity...

 Quick text summary

-Armita's Search scored 73/100 on Steam Analyser — Good for a Steam capsule.
+Armita's Search scored 73/100 on Steam Analyzer — Good for a Steam capsule.
 Top priority fix: [genre_clarity] Add subtle visual cues to hint at deckbuilding mechanic, such as card silhouettes in background or equipment badges around Armita to suggest gear assembly system.

 Capsule scores by dimension